 root user has the power to do anything in your newly installed

 Linux system.
-The heightened security privileges of the root account allows you to accomplish the system maintenance tasks.
+The heightened security privileges of the root account allow you to accomplish the system maintenance tasks.
 However, You should be careful with this great power - as uncle Ben said to Peter Parker (Spider-Man):

-In this tutorial, we will see how we can create a new account for using it in regular basis.
+In this tutorial, we will see how we can create a new account for using it on a regular basis.
 The new user will have lowered security privileges and therefore will be able to harm the system.
 We will also see how can we clone the login credentials from the root account.